fstltna/bbs_utils/README.md

 Command-line utilities for the SBBS BBS software

-Utilities:
+Included Utilities:
 ==
-bbs_announce - This posts a file to the desired groups.
+- **bbs_announce** - This posts a text file to the desired groups.
+It posts as content, not a attachment!
 The settings are in the file at the top.
-Especially note that you need to copy (and edit unless you want to promote my BBS ;-) the Announce.txt to /sbbs/exec or somewhere else and change that line in the script
+Especially note that you need to copy (and edit unless you want to promote my BBS 😄) the Announce.txt to /sbbs/exec.